Jenson66/Poisoning-Attack-on-FL/README.md

 # README

 ### We have provided a simple demonstration of F-FMPA (free to migrate it to other FL scenarios).
 It aims to launch precise model poisoning attacks (MPAs) in federated learning.
+If you have any questions, feel free to discuss them in the issue.

 #### Test: